 |MAVFC and State Fire Marshal Remind Marylanders to "Have Chimneys Properly Inspected and Cleaned"|

-A rash of home fires have been occurring during the first winter cold snap of the season involving chimney fires.
+As the first winter cold snap approaches.
 State Fire Marshal Brian S. Geraci is stressing the importance and value of insuring Marylander's safety by having chimneys and flues properly inspected.
-"The warmth of a fireplace or woodstove in the home should be an enjoyable experience, however, all too often the proper inspection process is overlooked, which can lead to tragedy.
+"The warmth of a fireplace or woodstove in the home should be an enjoyable experience, however, too often the proper inspection process is overlooked, which can lead to tragedy.
 Citizens should take the necessary steps to ensure their safety by having chimneys properly inspected and maintained to protect themselves from the dangers of a home fire", stated Geraci.
-Fire Chief Ivan Browning agrees and adds that "... the colder weather brings about greater use of alternate and supplemental heat sources.
+Fire Chief Russell Halterman agrees and adds that "... the colder weather brings about greater use of alternate and supplemental heat sources.
 The utmost in care must be taken when these devices are put to use".

 Please follow and share these basic guidelines to protect yourselves from the effects of a chimney fire.